switchupcb/dbgo/README.md

 ### What is your workflow with dbgo?

-Your workflow with `dbgo` involves defining Go types _(e.g., domain models)_ and connecting to an existing database to generate:
+Your workflow with `dbgo` involves defining Go types _(e.g., domain models)_ and connecting to an existing database to generate a:
-1. a Repository Go package _(e.g., for a business domain)_ which transfers data from a datastore to your domain models.
+1. Repository Go package _(e.g., for a business domain)_ which transfers data from a datastore to your domain models.
-2. a Datastore Go package _(e.g., for a `psql` database)_ without unnecessary "data access objects" or "data transfer functionality" _to reduce CPU usage and memory allocations_.
+2. Datastore Go package _(e.g., for a `psql` database)_ without unnecessary "data access objects" or "data transfer functionality" _to reduce CPU usage and memory allocations_.
    1. Database Go types for Read (Select) operations which do not use reflection during runtime.
    2. Database Driver Go code to call **C**reate (Insert), **R**ead (Select), **U**pdate, **D**elete operations in a single or batch statement.
    3. Database Query Manager to manage your SQL queries and Stored Procedures.